Yo3ef777/AboutCountry-Yooz/README.md

 - Remembers user information for future interactions.
 - Handles nested conversations for more complex dialogues.

-**Note**: Currently, there is no official interpreter for Yooz.
-This code is for educational purposes and to showcase the language's capabilities.
+**NOTE**: Currently there is no official translator for Yuz.
+And to test your implementation, you can refer to this address and try your code [Address for test](https://yooz.run/test/index.html?code-delivery=true).
 ## 📄 Example Code

 Here's a snippet of the chatbot code used in this example: